Psychology and the meaning of blue:

 Is blue a “girl color” or “boy color?”

-Blue is typically a male-dominated color—young boys will almost always pick blue as their favorite color, or at least more than any other.
+Blue is typically a male-dominated color—young boys often pick blue as their favorite color, or at least more than any other.
 And while both men and women are drawn to blue, traditionally it has been worn more by men than women.

 Blue in society: